-President of Poland, inaugurated after winning the June 1st 2025 run-off with 50.9% of the vote against Rafał Trzaskowski's 49.1%.
-A nationalist historian and former amateur boxer, he was nominated by Law and Justice (PiS), the hard-right opposition party.
+President of Poland, inaugurated after narrowly winning the 2025 run-off against Rafał Trzaskowski.
+A nationalist historian and former amateur boxer, Mr Nawrocki was nominated by Law and Justice (PiS), the hard-right opposition party.

 Background: From Gdańsk.
 New to politics before the presidential campaign.
 Has acknowledged engaging in mass brawls with football hooligans in his 20s.
 During the campaign, journalists reported claims that in the early 2000s he procured sex workers for guests at a hotel where he worked; he denies the allegations.